FBN’s Stuart Varney weighs in on which political party in the U.S. has the most political talent.

-Former Rep. Ron Paul , (R-Texas), on U.S. foreign policy and why the U.S. should stay out of Iraq.
+Former Rep. Ron Paul , (R-Texas), on President Obama’s executive action on immigration and the U.S. normalizing relations with Cuba.

-Former Rep. Ron Paul , (R-Texas), reacts to the Fed decision.
+Former Rep. Ron Paul , (R-Texas), sounds off on the Fed.

 FBN’s Charlie Gasparino and Nicole Petallides, James Freeman of The Wall Street Journal, Moody’s Chief Economist John Lonksi and CME Trader Scott Shellady discuss the FOMC decision.